At Snow-Redfern Foundation, we believe in the potential of all young people and aim to create opportunities for them to become thriving adults.

 Growing up on the Snow family ranch, Glenda’s family was connected to Arvilla Snow-Redfern herself.
 This interaction with Ms. Snow-Redfern, experiencing ranch life and later observing the impact Nebraska Boys Ranch had on youth inspired her to be on the board.

 Glenda joined the Snow-Redfern Board of Directors in 2020.

-Board Member, Board Vice President, Grant Committee Chairperson
+Board Member, Young Women's Leadership Chairperson, Grant Committee

 Jenny is the mother of two children, Espen and Brinlee, and wife of Nate.
 She has been in education for 15 years teaching children of a myriad ages and abilities.
 She holds a Bachelor of Science degree in Education with an Endorsement in Early Childhood Special Education and a Master’s Degree from the University of Nebraska at Kearney in Early Childhood Education.

 Jenny loves her hometown community of Alliance, Nebraska, and the surrounding area.
 She is committed to volunteering and fostering relationships within the community.
 She is excited and honored to be affiliated with such a generous foundation that supports opportunities for youth.